Canada Organic Regime Operating Manual

 - Person assigned by the Certification Body to conduct inspections and having the requisite qualifications and experience to conduct inspections for the purposes of the regulations.

-- The COO witnesses the activities of the CVB auditor during the initial assessment and the monitoring of a CB.
+- The COR audit team witnesses the activities of the CVB auditor during the initial assessment and the monitoring of a CB.

 4 Revision History